CyberSqu1rr3l/capture_the_flag/try_hack_me/walkthroughs/advent_of_cyber/2025/09_passwords_a_cracking_christmas/README.md

 with `nvidia-smi` or if we want to decrypt another encrypted password file.
 But then, we discover the hidden `.Passwords.kdbx` file in the home directory, which is a *Keepass password database 2.x KDBX*.
 Therefore, it is our objective to crack this password, in an attempted dictionary attack.
-Upon research, we find out that we want to use the `keepass2john` command to first extract the hash for `john` to work with.
-Note, that instead of downloading it (`git clone https://github.com/ivanmrsulja/keepass2john.git`), we should use the desktop binary (no network connection): `~/Desktop/john/run/keepass2john .Passwords.kdbx > keepass_hash.txt`
+Upon research [^4], we find out that we want to use the `keepass2john` command to first extract the hash for `john` to work with.
+Note, that instead of downloading it, e.g. with
+`git clone https://github.com/ivanmrsulja/keepass2john.git` [^3], we should use the desktop binary (no network connection): `~/Desktop/john/run/keepass2john.Passwords.kdbx > keepass_hash.txt`

 With this hashed text file, we can now operate `john` using the common `rockyou.txt` wordlist that we already used before: